fajri-rasid1st/fajri-rasid1st/README.md

 ## Hi 👋, I'm Fajri.

-An information systems student who has programming skills and interested in mobile application development, especially Android using Flutter framework.
-I'm also able to create websites and design UI of an application.
-I'm happy and always open to learn new things and technologies.
+A Flutter Developer with more than 2 years of experience.
+Skilled in slicing UI design into Flutter code and integrating REST API.
+Understand and be able to implement several mobile app related technologies, such as notifications, firebase, local storage, permission handlers, etc. I also have fundamental skills in designing UI/UX of applications.
+I am always open to explore new things or technologies and willing to collaborate in a friendly and respectful way.

 ### Tech Skills